 Treatment Methods for Drug Abuse and Addiction

-Depending on a number of factors, dozens of methods exist for drug abuse and addiction.
+Depending on a number of factors, dozens of methods exist for effectively treating drug abuse and addiction.
 Some of the most common ways include:

 Levels of Treatment Offered for Abuse and Dependence

-Levels of care for drug abuse and dependence are the setting in which the above treatment methods occur.
+Levels of care for drug abuse and dependence are the setting in which the above treatment methods occur, and the appropriate level of care is determined through a complete evaluation and assessment for each client.
 These include:

 - Inpatient or residential programs